scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 type ListOption[A] = OptionT[List, A]
 ```

-`ListOption` is a monad that combines
-the properties of `List` and `Option`.
-Note how we build it from the inside out:
+Note how we build `ListOption` from the inside out:
 we pass `List`, the type of the outer monad,
 as a parameter to `OptionT`,
 the transformer for the inner monad.